alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 ## Reflections

-Everything seems to have migrated correctly, and nothing is obviously broken.
+Everything seems to have migrated correctly.
+Yay!

 It's nice to be back running a proper web server, and not trying to shoehorn everything into Netlify's more limited config model.
-When it's more settled, I'll wrote some [today I learned](/til/) posts about my Caddy config.
+When it's more settled, I'll wrote some [today I learned](/til/) posts about my Caddy config, so there are more examples of Caddyfiles in search results.

-This is definitely smoother than the last time I tried it.
+Running my own web server is definitely smoother than the last time I tried it.
 The near-universal deployment of HTTPS is broadly a good thing, but it introduced some friction for a while.

 Netlify is still what I'd recommend if you're getting started, but I'm glad the DIY approach is improving.
-Making it easier for individuals to run their own websites can only be a good thing for the open web.
+Making it easier for individuals to run their a website on their own server can only be a good thing for the open web.